pdincubus/MODX-Revolution-Boilerplate/README.md

 #MODX Revolution Boilerplate basics

-This is mostly a duplicate of the original MODX Revo Boilerplate that I created - but transitioned to SCSS and set up with Grunt for niceness.
+This is mostly a duplicate of the original MODX Revo Boilerplate that I created - but altered to work the way I mostly actually work.
+This repo *only* has templates, chunks, snippets and a few bits of useful stuff.
+There are *no* assets provided any more.
+I use a separate project skeleton repo to get my base LESS/SCSS/JS stuff all grunt-ed.

-##Getting started

-This repository is set up for using [Grunt](http://gruntjs.com/).
-As such, the transport package (from here or from the MODX Extras repo) ONLY contains chunks, snippets and templates and NO assets.
-Setting Grunt up as per the below will give you lovely minified Javascript and CSS output and allow you to use the lovely SCSS for writing all your styles.

-###Prerequisites

-1. Node.js
-2. This repo.

-###Do stuff

-* Clone this repo.
-* cd /this/dir
-* npm install
-* grunt -v

 ##MODX Post Installation Checklist